geo-martino/musify/README.md

 Each function is listed as a make function (if installed) and Python command.
 You need only use one.
 Ensure you are in the root directory of the package when running these functions.

 ### Update Spotify playlists
+Update function is still in production, please use Refresh instead

 ```sh
 make update_playlists